List of Hotel Transylvania characters: Dennis

 Dennis (voiced by Sunny Sandler as a baby, Asher Blinkoff as a child) is Johnny and Mavis' human/vampire hybrid son, born on Friday the 13th.
 His grandfather insists on calling him "Dennisovich".
 He physically resembles Johnny, but has Mavis' blue eyes and vampire abilities which he is still developing.
 Dennis shows no vampire traits, causing Drac considerable worry, and he attempts several times to force Dennis' vampire abilities to manifest.
 At Dennis’ fifth birthday party his maternal great-grandfather Vlad dismisses Drac's concerns as Dennis being a "late fanger" – just like Drac was.
 At the party, Vlad's servant Bela realizes there are humans present and summons his pack to attack them.
 The hotel guests and humans all band together to defend themselves from the vampire pack.
-The threat to his family and friends is the necessary catalyst for Dennis and he transforms into a vampire joining the fight, defeating Bela and the pack.
+The threat to his family and friends is the necessary catalyst for Dennis and he develops his vampire abilities for the fight, defeating Bela and the pack.

 During the animated short Puppy!, Drac gets Dennis a giant puppy named "Tinkles" as a present.
 In the third film, Dennis and his best friend Winnie smuggle Tinkles aboard The Legacy when the hotel inhabitants all go on vacation.
 Dennis has only a supporting role, but Tinkles forms part of the assault on the Kraken and Van Helsing's musical DJ booth.
 Afterwards, Dennis resists looking at Winnie as he is too young to Zing.
 In the fourth film, Dennis appears as a minor character.